 Efficiency of Fans

-It may be tempting, but if you're interested in keeping energy costs to a minimum, it's not recommended homeowners use air conditioning to cool down your home on scorching summer nights.
+It may be tempting, but if you're interested in keeping energy costs to a minimum, it's not recommended homeowners use air conditioning to cool down their homes on scorching summer nights.

 Fans consume far less energy and can cool the body if used correctly.
 They also function to circulate the air, which makes breathing more comfortable.
 As well, fans can create white noise and help you drift into sleep.